antixenoinitiative/axiwiki/war-museum.md

 # Thargoid War Museum
 Historic preservation of content tied to past thargoid conflict.

-> Thargoid conflict system-states, mechanics and areas described here will often not be available on the Live version of the game.
+> Thargoid conflict states, mechanics and areas described here are no longer available on the Live version of the game.
 {.is-warning}

 # Second Thargoid War History